-When you're ready to retire, you can choose from several options for your retirement payments.
-Your monthly payment may be reduced depending on the option you choose.
-For example, if you elect to receive a portion of your annuity as a lump sum at the beginning of your retirement, your monthly payments will be reduced.
+When you're ready to retire, you can choose from payment options for your retirement payments.
+The amount of your monthly payment will vary for each option (see table on page 13).
+For example, if you elect to receive a portion of your annuity as a lump sum at the beginning of your retirement, your subsequent monthly payments will be reduced.
 Likewise, if you choose to have a spouse or other beneficiary receive monthly payments after you die, the amount you get each month will be less than what you would get with the standard annuity option.
 Your age at retirement also affects the amount of your payment.

 Important: When choosing a payment option, think carefully about the income you will need for the rest of your life.
 After you retire, you cannot change your retirement payment option unless your beneficiary dies before you or, if your beneficiary is your spouse, you get divorced.